theodorosmalezidis/Investment_Firm_Analytics/Reports/Basic Report (EDA)/README.md

 ![visual](/visual_documentation/charts/top_10_clients_by_investment_count.png)

-*Bar chart visualizing top 10 clients by total No. of investment orders.This table visualization was created with Python after importing my SQL query results*
+*Bar chart visualizing top 10 clients by total No. of investment orders.This chart was created with Python after importing my SQL query results*

 **c) Employees**